 Back to Rental Tenant FAQ

 Whatever the reason, not renewing a lease is also easy and it is also well defined in your lease.
 Almost always, you will need to notify us in writing that you choose not to renew, before a certain amount of time, before your current lease is to end.
 This amount of time is often a few months (again, refer to your lease).
 This allows the property owner to prepare.
 For the details on security deposits, refer to those articles here in the Rental Rent FAQ.

-In some cases, a landlord will choose not to renew a tenant’s lease.
-Perhaps the rental property might be approaching sale, or the property owner might wish to renovate the property and replace it back on the Philadelphia rental market for its new improved price.
-In some cases, the landlord might not feel the tenant is the right fit for the property.
+In some cases a landlord will choose not to renew a tenant's lease.
+Perhaps the rental property might be be approaching sale, or the property owner might wish to renovate the property and replace it back on the Philadelphia rental market for its new improved price.
+In some cases the landlord might not feel the tenant is the right fit for the property.

 Your lease will also define the notice that we must provide you if we intend not to renew your lease.
 We would inform you in advance (as stated in your lease).

 It is helpful to mention that you are protected in that a lease is a contract, that binds the landlord and the tenant.
-A property can be sold, but the new owner typically can not remove the tenant unless it has been agreed upon in the lease.
-If that is the case, the notice to the tenant would also be defined there.
+A property can be sold; but the new owner typically can not remove the tenant unless it has been agreed upon in the lease.
+If that is the case, the notice to the tenant would also we defined there.

+Back to Rental Tenant FAQ